JoyBrar2001/mern-estate-app/README.md

 Welcome to the Joy Estate Marketplace web app!
 This full-stack application is designed to facilitate the buying, selling, and renting of real estate properties.
 With user-friendly interfaces and robust backend support, this app provides a seamless experience for property seekers and owners alike.

+## Features

+- **User Authentication:** Secure login and registration with options for Google OAuth.
+- **Property Listings:** Browse and search properties for sale or rent with detailed descriptions, photos, and pricing.
+- **Property Management:** Users can list new properties, update existing listings, and manage their property portfolio.
+- **Advanced Search:** Filter properties by location, price range, property type, and other criteria.
+- **Messaging System:** Direct messaging between buyers/renters and property owners for inquiries and negotiations via email.
+- **Responsive Design:** Optimized for both desktop and mobile viewing.

 ## Screenshots

 ### Home Page